jedick/R-help-chat/README.md

 # 'The context provides information about parsing a REST API response in JSON format using R. Specifically, it mentions that the response from the API endpoint is in JSON format and suggests using the `jsonlite` package to parse it. ...'
 ```

-Use the graph app to get the context and cited sources.
+Use the graph app to allow the chat model (i.e., LLM) to rewrite your query for retrieval and to return the retrieved emails and cited sources.
 In this example, the chat model cited 3 out of 5 emails retrieved as context for the query.

 ```python